Conditions Bird flu (avian influenza)

 How is bird flu diagnosed?

 A high temperature and respiratory symptoms are not definitive indications of flu or bird flu.
 To make a definitive diagnosis, evidence of the viruses is required.
-In the case of respiratory symptoms, a recent trip to high-risk areas or professional contact with poultry may indicate bird flu.
+In the case of respiratory symptoms, having returned from high-risk areas or come into contact with poultry in a professional capacity may indicate bird flu.

 To diagnose the condition, a doctor takes a nasopharyngeal swab (a swab of the throat and nose).
 In practice, this material can be directly used to perform a rapid test.
 However, this will only provide evidence of a general infection with influenza viruses and is relatively insensitive.
-To determine the existence of bird flu, a PCR test in a laboratory is subsequently performed.
-This examines the sample material to see if it contains the pathogen’s genetic material.
+To determine the existence of bird flu, a lab test must be performed to assess whether the sample material contains the virus’s genetic material (PCR test).

 How is bird flu treated?